-Once the Appeal Panel has considered both the employee's appeal and the Hearing Chair's case, and considered all other relevant information, it will adjourn to decide.
+Once the Appeal Panel has considered both the employee's appeal and the Hearing Chair's case, and considered all other relevant information, it will adjourn to make a decision.

 The decision of the Appeal Panel is final and will be confirmed to the employee in writing within 5 working days.
 There is no further right of Appeal.